Last updated on October 7th, 2023 at 09:03 am

 Corfu followed the fate of all other Greek city-states, they accepted the sovereignty and protection of Rome from the various invaders and intruders of that era.

-During the first century AD.
+During the first century CE.
 Christianity arrived, brought by two disciples of St Paul, Jason, and Sosipatros.

-After the death of emperor Constantine at 337AD the Roman empire divided into three sections- the north (Spain, France, England), east (Constantinople and Asia Minor) and the west which included Greece, Italy, and Rome’s African territories.
+After the death of emperor Constantine at 337CE the Roman empire divided into three sections- the north (Spain, France, England), east (Constantinople and Asia Minor), and the west which included Greece, Italy, and Rome’s African territories.

 Corfu then was included in the so called west empire.